kaboudian/WebGLTutorials/README.md

  1. Understand the basics of coloring in fragment shaders
  1. Understand the default geometries and the default geometry in Abubu.js

+You can download the files for [August 19 - Session from here](./2020-August-19).